Sample preparation in Electron Microscopy is one of the most important factors in obtaining high quality data.

 A key phrase to remember is if you put “rubbish in” you’ll get “rubbish out”.

-The main characteristic of high quality specimens, is that they are thin, very thin.
+The main characteristic of high-quality TEM specimens, is that they are very thin.
 Ideally, a thickness that is close to the mean free path of the electrons that travel through the samples.
-For instance, High Resolution Imaging will need samples with a thickness of 100 angstrom.
-For electron Energy Loss Spectroscopy (EELS) between 100 to 500 angstrom and for diffraction contrast around 300 to 500 nanometres.
+For instance, High Resolution Imaging will need samples with a thickness of 10nm.
+For electron Energy Loss Spectroscopy (EELS) between 10 to 50nm and for diffraction contrast around 300 to 500 nanometres.

 But how do you achieve the appropriate specimen thickness?

 A sample will normally start as a Bulk material.
 Using the Fischione Model 130 specimen punch a 3mm disk can be sectioned from the bulk material.
-This disk will be in the region of 500 microns or thicker.
+This disk will be in the region of 500μm or thicker.
 Thus, the size needs to be reduced further.
 This can be achieved with the use of the Fischione Model 160 specimen grinder.
-The grinder can reduce the thickness to roughly 20 microns.
-Then by utilising a high precision Fischione Model 200 dimple grinder the thickness can be reduced to a few microns.
+The grinder can reduce the thickness to roughly 20μm.
+Then by utilising a high precision Fischione Model 200 dimple grinder the thickness can be reduced to less than 5μm.

 The final step to prepare an ideal sample for TEM analysis is Ion Milling.
-Once the sample thickness is approximately 5 microns or less, the Fischione 1051 TEM Ion Mill can be used to reduce the thickness of the specimen further, potentially until it perforates.
+Once the sample thickness is approximately 5μm or less, the Fischione 1051 TEM Ion Mill can be used to reduce the thickness of the specimen further, potentially until it perforates.

 After then being plasma cleaned, ideally using the Fischione 1070, the specimen will be ready for analysis within the microscope.